 Of course, they don’t understand they’re doing anything wrong.
 They just know it feels great to chew everything in sight.
 And because they like how chewing feels, they can often chew to make a stressful situation easier to deal with.

 Seven steps to get your dog to stop chewing and mouthing

 There are plenty of practical steps you can take to stop your pup from mouthing and chewing things they shouldn’t.
 Here’s some advice from our dog behaviour experts.

-Rest is also important - puppies are much more likely to mouth when over tired – so make sure they have plenty of time to relax too.
+- Rest is also important – puppies are much more likely to mouth when over-tired – so make sure they have time to relax too.